 Information Systems for trains and buses.
 They were based in a former

 mill in Victoria Street, Mansfield' Nottinghamshire NG18 5RW

-Whiteley Electronics was taken over by Bombardier Transportation UK Limited in September 2009.
-The premises in Victoria Street Mansfield have recently been advertised for sale.
+THe firm was taken over by Bombardier Transportation Rolling Stock UK Limited in September 2009 and in 2014 the business was transferred to new premises (Castlewood) in Sutton in Ashfield Nottinghamshire.
+The original premises in Victoria Street Mansfield have were advertised for sale in 2014.

-Ian Dyer who started work at Whiteley's in 1968 advised that they also made the Medresco hearing aids for the National Healh service.
+Ian Dyer who started work at Whiteley's in 1968 advised that they also made the Medresco hearing aids for the National Health service.

 Norman Smeddles thought you may be interested to know that he has a vintage Vox amplifier circa 1958 which is fitted with an 8 inch Whiteley Speaker.
 What makes it interesting is that, in the book 'The Vox Story' written by Dick Denney, the designer of Vox amps, there is no mention whatsoever about the use of Whiteley Speakers in Vox products.
 The only speakers used in Vox products, according to Mr Denney are Elac, Celestion, Fane and Goodmans.

 Whiteley's when they were producing their own speakers and transformers

 in the old section of the factory.
 He recently (2015) saw an article in

 the local paper (the Chad) about the proposed demolition of the old